 Sharon founded the Inland Northwest Leadership PAC and remains very politically and civically active including currently serving on the board of Planned Parenthood Votes Northwest.
 She resides in Spokane with her domestic partner, Don Barbieri.
 Together they founded and manage the Smith-Barbieri Progressive Fund, a 501(c)3 charitable foundation that focuses on eradicating poverty, expanding affordable housing and other quality of life issues in the Inland Northwest.

 We are not alone!
 The Smith-Barbieri Progressive Fund has great advisors who are experts in their fields as well as respected community participants.
+In addition to our stellar financial advisors are:

 Brian G. Gosline, P.C. – Attorney